How Catholic is Bellarmine University?

 Because we are not a parish, we do not offer regular sacramental classes, but RCIA programs are available through local parishes for those seeking full initiation into the Church (Baptism, Confirmation and Eucharist).
 For students who have been baptized, but not fully initiated, there are options through the Office of Campus Ministry in conjunction with the Archdiocese’s Lifelong Formation Office.

 We encourage our engaged students and alumni to grow in faith as a couple in their parish and to celebrate the Sacrament of Matrimony there.
 At this time, the Chapel is occasionally available for weddings, under special circumstance and with permission from the Archdiocese.
+Please contact the Director of Campus Ministry for details.

 Describe Catholic study and devotional life at Bellarmine.